TheeAndre/simple-file-manager/README.md

 Just copy `index.php` to a folder on your webserver.

+In this version, updates to the UI with bootstrap 4 and font awesome.

 ## Why it is good

 - Single file, there are no images, or css folders.